 - What, if anything, seems to improve your symptoms?

 - What, if anything, appears to worsen your symptoms?

-- Do you know if your mother took DES when she was pregnant with you?
+- Do you know if your mother took diethylstilbestrol, also called DES, during pregnancy?

 - Do you have any personal history of cancer?

-- Have you ever been told you have HPV?
+- Have you ever been told you have human papillomavirus, also called HPV?